-- In the Flow Navigator, right-click Simulation and then click Simulation Settings.
+- 1. In the Flow Navigator, right-click Simulation and then click Simulation Settings.
 Alternatively, click Settings in the Flow Navigator under Project Manager to open the Settings window.
 Select Simulation from the Settings window.
 The following defaults are automatically set: - Simulation set: select sim_1 - Simulation top-module name: set testbench - 2.
-In the Elaboration tab (figure below), ensure that the debug level is set to typical, which is the default value.
+In the Elaboration tab, as shown in the following figure, ensure that the debug level is set to typical which is the default value.

-- 3. In the Simulation tab, observe that the Simulation Run Time is 1000ns. - 4.
-Click OK.
+3. In the Simulation tab, observe that the Simulation Run Time is 1000ns.

+4. Click OK.